'Abolish monarchy' woman among two charged in protests over King Charles's Edinburgh proclamation

 The ceremony at around noon initially went off without a hitch, as spectators remained silent for the main declaration and the following fanfare by state trumpeters.

-But the conclusion of the rite, when the Lord bellows "God Save the King", was immediately with a loud boo from a male voice, immediately followed by jeering from a number of spectators.
+But on the conclusion of the rite, when the Lord Lyon bellows "God Save the King", a loud boo could be heard from a male voice, immediately followed by jeering from a number of spectators.

 One woman was arrested after holding an anti-monarchy sign in Edinburgh before the Queen’s cortege arrived in the city.